 Loughborough had for their opponents Bulwell United, a Notts League club, the match taking place on the Loughborough ground, before only a moderate gate.
 The home team's forward rank had been re-arranged, Cotterill being placed in the centre and Gordon outside right.
 Loughborough had the advantage of the wind, and scored in a couple of minutes.
-The play then became very losse and uninteresting, Loughborough taking matters as easily as possible, with the result that the United crossed over on equal terms, each side having scored twice.
+The play then became very loose and uninteresting, Loughborough taking matters as easily as possible, with the result that the United crossed over on early tarms, each side having record. crossed overon equal terms, each side having scored twice.
 Bulwell went off with a rush after the interval, and then Loughborough had all the play, but were rather lax in shooting.
 Three more goals were scored by the home team, who won by five goals to two.
 Bulwell have a capable custodian and some very smart forwards, who were keen on the ball.
 Loughborough's forwards were disorganised, and the inside men rather erratic.
 Gordon and Bull played well, while the halves were very good.